dotnet/docs/docs/csharp/roslyn-sdk/source-generators-overview.md

 1. Create a .NET console application.
 This example uses .NET 6.

-1. Replace the `Program` class with the following:
+1. Replace the `Program` class with the following code.
+The following code doesn't use top level statements.
+That's because this first source generator writes a partial method in that `Program` class:

     :::code source="snippets/source-generators/ConsoleApp/Program.cs":::